lawwman/tutorial/web_security/browser_and_origins.md

 ### My guesses on the differences...
 Not 100% on this
-I would say the slight differences between Stored / Reflective vs DOM is that Stored / Reflective XSS does not have to have the malicious script enter the DOM?
+I would say the slight differences between `Stored / Reflective` vs `DOM` is that `Stored / Reflective` XSS does not have to have the malicious script enter the `DOM`?
 It could just be executed?

 Another difference I feel is that a purely DOM based XSS does not involve a HTTP request?
 It should be purely client side.
-Whereas, for a reflective XSS, the attack comes from the vulnerable site's http response that reflects the attack from the malicious URL link.
+Whereas, for a reflective XSS, the attack comes from the vulnerable site's http response that `reflects` the attack from the malicious URL link.
+What does it mean to `reflect`?
+The malicious request has to hit the server and be bounced or reflected back to the client.